 How much do ceiling fans cost?

-The other cost that can be easy to forget is installation.
-Ceiling fans aren’t something you can just install yourself if you’re not a qualified electrician, as it involves some significant electrical work.
-Installation costs can often exceed the cost of buying the actual fan, so bear that in mind if you’re on a tight budget.
+A cost that can be easy to forget is installation.
+Ceiling fans aren’t an appliance you can just mount yourself if you’re not a qualified electrician, as it involves some significant electrical work.
+Installation fees can often exceed the cost of buying the actual fan, so bear that in mind if you’re on a tight budget.
 As with any renovation work, it’s worth calling around to find a competitive quote.